JoinColony/colonyNetwork/docs/_TLDR_Glossary.md

 ---
 title: Glossary of Terms
-section: Docs
+section: Whitepaper TL;DR
 order: 11
 ---

 ==TOC==

 ### CLNY
-The Native Token of the Meta Colony.
+The Internal Token of the Meta Colony.
 CLNY is staked in the reputation mining process.

 ### Dispute
 An objection to an objection triggers a dispute, which must be resolved through a reputation-weighted vote within the domain that the objection was initially raised.